Nickey line: Construction and opening

 The section of line south of this remained disused until 1880, when the Midland Railway opened the line to provide coal trains to the Duckhall gasworks near to Boxmoor.
 A connection was constructed as far as the LNWR sidings at Boxmoor; the Nickey line ran along a cutting, rising up to the main line level and under the northernmost arch of the Roughdown Road bridge.
-Midland Railway trespass notice was affixed to this bridge, indicating the limit of extent of the company's property.
+A Midland Railway trespass notice was affixed to this bridge, indicating the limit of extent of the company's property.
 For a few years, the Nickey Line was connected to the Boxmoor goods yard via a turntable, but the LNWR removed it in 1897, severing the connection with the main line.

 Rivalry between the LNWR and the Midland Railway grew intense in the 1880s.
 On one occasion, when a Midland Railway locomotive entered the LNWR siding at Boxmoor, the track was lifted by angry LNWR workers to prevent it from completing it journey.
 The LNWR began to operate a regular horse bus service to transport passengers from the town centre to the main line station at Boxmoor, where they could take trains to London Euston.
 These passengers were able to reach London St Pancras more quickly via the Hemel Hempstead Company's line.
 Competition increased further when the Hemel Hempstead Motor Car Company started to run a motor bus service to Boxmoor, and this was later taken on by the LNWR in place of its equestrian service.
 In 1906 the Midland Railway extended passenger services along the Nickey line as far as Heath Park Halt, a high-level railway station which was located on a viaduct extending across Marlowes, close to the present-day site of the former Kodak headquarters building.
 Additional halts were built on the line at Beaumont's Halt and Godwin's Halt.

-Eventually the straw plait trade declined and the need for goods trains gave way to passenger demand; local businessmen wanted a fast route into London without having to go via Luton, and in order to help the line pay its way the junction at Harpenden was realigned in 1888 so that it headed south instead of north, and passengers now changed trains at Harpenden Junction.
+Eventually, the straw plait trade declined and the need for goods trains gave way to passenger demand; local businessmen wanted a fast route into London without having to go via Luton.
+In order to help the line pay its way, the junction at Harpenden was realigned in 1888 so that it headed south instead of north; passengers now changed trains at Harpenden Junction.